68mschmitt/memory-palace.nvim/README.md

 ### Direct Note Creation (`:CreateNote`)
 - **Create in Place**: Create notes directly in their final destination
+- **Recent Destinations**: Quick access to recently used directories with saved templates
 - **Directory Drill-down**: Interactive navigation to choose location
 - **Optional Labeling**: Add descriptive names or skip for timestamp-only filenames
 - **Template Selection**: Choose from multiple templates with variable substitution